ffrafat/narsingdi-transit-app/README.md

-# 🚆 Narsingdi Transit – Bangla Train Timetable App
+# 🚆 Narsingdi Transit – Train Timetable App for Narsingdi District Commuters

 Narsingdi Transit is a clean, minimal, and fully Bangla-language Android app designed for daily train commuters of **Narsingdi district**, Bangladesh.